Raivis80/First-Milestone-Project/README.md

 ### ***Website Design***

- Website features Long-Scrolling Design with over 4 pages.
-"Home Page", "About Us", "Galery" and "Contact Us" page.
+ Website features Long-Scrolling Design with four page design "Home", "About Us", "Galery" and "Contact Us" page.

  Website is Responsive on most devices such us - mobile devices and Large screen desktop PC's.

 - #### **NavBar**

-  Features customized bootstrap NavBar with Bootstrap5 elements such us - "d-none d-sm-block" to display/hide elments to viewport size. bootstrab drop-down menu was modified for mobile devices.
+  Features customized bootstrap NavBar with Bootstrap5 elements such us - "d-none d-sm-block" to display/hide elments to viewport size.
+  Bootstrab drop-down menu was modified for mobile devices.

   NavBar is Fully responsive, with 3 designs.. one for desktop computers, one for tablet devices and one for mobile devices.